spillerrec/qt-webp-plugin/README.md

-# qt5-webp-plugin
+# qt-webp-plugin

-WebP plugin for Qt5 image loading
+Enables Qt4 and Qt5 applications to load and save images in the WebP image format.

 ### Features